gist-rs/anyrag/crates/server/README.md

 ## API Endpoints

-The server exposes several endpoints for interacting with the `anyrag` library.
-All `POST` endpoints expect a JSON body and return a JSON response.
+The server exposes a comprehensive set of endpoints for interacting with the `anyrag` library.

-### Prompt API
+### Text-to-SQL API

 This endpoint is for the core Natural Language to Query functionality.

 #### `POST /prompt`

-Translates a natural language prompt into a query, executes it against the storage provider (e.g., BigQuery), and formats the result.
-It is highly configurable.
+Translates a natural language prompt into a query, executes it against a data warehouse (e.g., BigQuery), and formats the result.
+It is highly configurable and can also handle direct questions or ingest data from Google Sheets on the fly.

 **Request Body:** An `ExecutePromptOptions` JSON object.